How Do I Start a Business?

 This resource was developed to assist Inuit women start their own businesses.
 We have always believed that helping Inuit women support themselves is important to improve their lives, their community and the lives of their loved ones.

 While there are many ways to achieve self-sufficiency, we believe that Inuit women will benefit from taking advantage of some of the local business opportunities.

 Use this checklist to help you through the process of building a business.
 It can help you plan so you don’t forget any steps!

 Are you thinking about starting a business or do you already have one that you want to grow?
-If you are looking for information on business loans and grants you are in the right place!
-Below is a list of business financing options available for people living in Inuit Nunangat.
+If you are looking for information on business loans and grants, you are in the right place!
+Below is a list of business financing options available.
 Check out what’s available based on what region your business is in.

 Nunatsiavut Government, Department of Education and Economic Development

 The Department of Education and Economic Development, Inuit Pathways-ASETS provides programming delivered through the Aboriginal Skills and Employment Training Strategy (ASETS).
 ASETS supports labour market training and business development for Labrador Inuit.

 Self-Employment Benefits Program can provide clients a salary during the first six months of the business start-up process.
 This allows them to focus exclusively on developing their business.

 CBDC Labrador is a community-based organization that provides financial and business support services to the Inuit of Labrador for the development and growth of new and existing businesses.